ammarmplumber/ammarplumber.github.io/content/profile/index.md

 ## A Bit More Personal...

 I really like to read and think about deep philosophical questions, and I hope to share what I learn through public speaking.
-While I value contemplation, I have a soft corner for the simple joys in life — cute kids, beautiful nature, and good storytelling.
+While I value contemplation, I also enjoy the simple things in life — cute kids, beautiful nature, and good storytelling.
 In my downtime, I like to dance 💃, play basketball 🏀, and be outdoors 🌳.

 {{< img src="party.webp" >}}